fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 If a DNS server does not contain a requested domain name, the DNS server routes the request to another DNS server up the hierarchy.
 Eventually, the address will be found in the DNS database on a particular DNS server, and the corresponding IP address will be used to receive the request.
 This IP address is then captured in the destination IP address header, and attached to the segment/datagram data payload that was passed to the Internet/Network layer for encapsulation as a packet, and passed to the Link/Data Link layer.

 ### What is the transport layer?
-The Internet/Network layer is responsible for the transmission of information across different networks.
+The Internet/Network layer is responsible for the transmission of information across different networks (socket-to-socket).
 However, this can prove problematic if we have multiple applications that want to send data to a server over a single connection.

 The transport layer is the series of processes that is responsible for transmitting (potentially multiple) Protocol Data Unit(s) from the application layer to the Internet/Network layer - i.e. multiplexing potentially numerous sources of Application layer PDUs on a client machine over a single communication channel to the server through the use of network ports (defined as an identifier for a specific process) that is included in the header.